ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Approach 3

-Approach 3 would be to attempt to adapt one of the existing script generators, and retrofit script server support to it and add any other features that are requested.
+Approach 3 would be to attempt to adopt and adapt one of the existing script generators, and retrofit script server support to it and add any other features that are requested.

 Advantages:
 - Some functionality is already implemented in the other script generators.

 Disadvantages:
-- The quality of the existing code is unknown
+- The quality of the existing code is largely unknown
 - The existing script generators are written in technologies which were not necessarily familiar with, or which may be obsolete
 - It is unknown how generic/extensible the existing script generators are.
-Most of the examples that I've seen are fairly specific to a small number of beamlines.
+Most are fairly specific to a small number of beamlines.